Parashat VaYera

 “And God heard the voice of the youth” – who, too, later turned into a Godly source.”

-Akeidat Yitzchak, The Binding of Yitzchak
+Akeidat Yitzchak, The Binding of Isaac

 As to the akeida, Avraham had to confront the supreme moral imperative, rather than just his own personal morality.
 The difference between the two lies in one’s level of understanding of and agreement with the moral imperative.
-When matters concern one’s personal life, it is easier to understand, and to agree to renounce personal life in order to personally identify with the moral imperative.
+When matters concern one’s personal life, it is easier to understand and to agree to renounce personal life in order to personally identify with the moral imperative.
 When the moral imperative touches on the dimension of Godly values, personally identifying is not sufficient.
-One must free oneself entirely of the personal, to sacrifice it on the altar of the absolute qualitative self, which has no interest in the personal whatsoever.
+One must free oneself entirely of the personal in order to sacrifice it on the altar of the absolute qualitative self, which has no interest in the personal whatsoever.

 Go To Top